 THE HALLOWEEN STORE ZOMBIE WEDDING MOVIE (2016)

 The title alone had me expecting this would be a total ScareBearDan movie.
 Instead, I was completely let down!
 Believe me, I was thrilled to see it was actually shot in one of the Spirit Halloween Stores, which pop up only around October each year.
-But that novelty wasn’t enough to carry a farcical plot that didn’t quite deliver humor, scares, or a cohesive plot.
+But that novelty wasn’t enough to carry a farcical plot that didn’t quite deliver humor, scares, or cohesive story.

 A guy takes a job at a Halloween shop – a shop that was once a prison – and works on Halloween night, when a couple is planning to get married there.
 After the store closes for the evening, a group of people gets locked inside.
 I waited a long time for something to actually happen as I watched a Halloween costume fashion show, customers being helped, characters walking around the shop talking and scaring each other with the inventory, and a ghost hunting show host telling tales of a cowboy killer once imprisoned there.